 What and where are the Julian Alps?

 The Julian Alps are a mountain range stretching from north-eastern Italy into north-western Slovenia.
 With 2,864 metres, Mt Triglav is the highest peak in the Julian Alps and Slovenia’s highest mountain.
-It also lent its name to Slovenia’s only National Park – Triglav National Park – which covers are large part of the Julian Alps.
+It also lent its name to Slovenia’s only National Park – Triglav National Park / Triglavski Narodni Park – which covers a large part of the Julian Alps.

-Triglav National Park is also the source of the Soča river, which has carved a valley from the Julian Alps (where it’s most picturesque) all the way to the Adriatic.
-The river is well-known for its emerald green/turquoise colour (and infamous for the bloody WWI battles that occurred on its shores).
+Triglav National Park is also the source of the Soča River, which has carved a valley from the Julian Alps (where it’s most picturesque) all the way to the Adriatic.
+The river is well-known for its emerald green/turquoise colour (and infamous for the bloody World War One battles that occurred on its shores).

 Can you visit the Julian Alps from Ljubljana or Lake Bled?